 In order to make informed decisions about your financial aid, it’s important to know your options and know the difference between types of financial aid.

 Grants are money provided by the University, federal, or state government entities that do not require any repayment.
 To apply for grants, you must complete the FAFSA.
-Questions about how Prior-Prior Year will affect your 2017-2018 FAFSA?
-Check out our FAQ.
 Here are a few types of popular grants.

 - Federal Supplemental Educational Opportunity Grants (FSEOG): FSEOG is a grant for undergraduate students with exceptional financial need.
 The grant is awarded on a first come, first serve basis.

 - PHEAA Grant: This state funded program allows eligible Pennsylvania residents to obtain financial assistance for undergraduate study at any PHEAA-approved institution of higher education.
 Awards are based on financial need.
 Students must be enrolled at least half-time in a degree seeking undergraduate program.

 - PHEAA Gratuity Program: This program provides support for families of service officers who lost their lives protecting citizens of the state of Pennsylvania including police officers, firefighters, correction facilities employees, and active members of the National Guard.

 - Office of Vocational Rehabilitation: The Pennsylvania Office of Vocational Rehabilitation (OVR) provides vocational rehabilitation services to help persons with disabilities prepare for, obtain, or maintain employment.
 Please contact your OVR Counselor to inquire about your eligibility.